hyperopt/hyperopt/docs/templates/getting-started/minimizing_functions.md

 **HINT:** To store numpy arrays, serialize them to a string, and consider storing them as attachments.

+**HINT:** If you need to replicate the results of the stochastic search (e.g. for a demonstration), pass an object of type `np.random.RandomState` into the `fmin` function, using the `rstate` optional parameter.

 Writing the function above in dictionary-returning style, it would look like this: